wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-run-samples.md

 **Prerequisites**:

 - **An Azure subscription**.
 See [Get Azure trial](/pricing/1rmb-trial/).
 - **an HDInsight cluster**.
-For instructions on the various ways in which such clusters can be created, see [Create Hadoop clusters in HDInsight](/documentation/articles/hdinsight-provision-clusters).
+For instructions on the various ways in which such clusters can be created, see [Create Hadoop clusters in HDInsight](/documentation/articles/hdinsight-provision-clusters-v1).
 - **A workstation with Azure PowerShell**.
-See [Install and use Azure PowerShell](/documentation/articles/install-configure-powershell).
+See [Install Azure PowerShell 1.0 and greater](/documentation/articles/hdinsight-administer-use-powershell#install-azure-powershell-10-and-greater).

-## Word count - Java
+## <a name="hdinsight-sample-wordcount"></a>Word count - Java

 To submit a MapReduce project, you first create a MapReduce job definition.
 In the job definition, you specify the MapReduce program jar file and the location of the jar file, which is **wasb:///example/jars/hadoop-mapreduce-examples.jar**, the class name, and the arguments.
 The wordcount MapReduce program takes two arguments: the source file that will be used to count words, and the location for output.